Zoophilia: Legal status

 In Sweden, a 2005 report by the Swedish Animal Welfare Agency for the government expressed concern over the increase in reports of horse-ripping incidents.
 The agency believed animal cruelty legislation was not sufficient to protect animals from abuse and needed updating, but concluded that on balance it was not appropriate to call for a ban.
 In New Zealand, the 1989 Crimes Bill considered abolishing bestiality as a criminal offense, and instead viewing it as a mental health issue, but they did not, and people can still be prosecuted for it.
-Under Section 143 of the Crimes Act 1961, individuals can serve a sentence of seven years duration for animal sexual abuse and the offence is considered 'complete' in the event of 'penetration'.
+Under Section 143 of the Crimes Act 1961, individuals can serve a sentence of seven years duration for animal sexual abuse and the offence is considered "complete" in the event of "penetration".

-Copulating with a female alpaca is still specifically against the law in Peru.

-As of 2022, bestiality is illegal in 48 U.S. states.
-Most state bestiality laws were enacted between 1999 and 2022.
-Until 2005, there was a farm near Enumclaw, Washington that was described as an "animal brothel", where people paid to have sex with animals.
-After an incident on 2 July 2005, when a man was pronounced dead in the emergency room of the Enumclaw community hospital after his colon ruptured due to having had anal sex with a horse, the farm garnered police attention.
-The state legislature of the State of Washington, which had been one of the few states in the United States without a law against bestiality, within six months passed a bill making bestiality illegal.
-Arizona, Alaska, Florida, Alabama, New Jersey, New Hampshire, Ohio, Texas, Vermont, and Nevada have banned sex with animals since 2006, with the latter five all banning it in 2017.
-In 2021, Wyoming and Hawaii passed legislation banning bestiality.
-When such laws are proposed, they are never questioned or debated.

-Bestiality remains legal in two states (West Virginia and New Mexico), while 19 states have statutes that date to the 19th century or even the Colonial period.
+As of 2023, bestiality is illegal in 49 U.S. states.
+Most state bestiality laws were enacted between 1999 and 2023.
+Bestiality remains legal in West Virginia, while 19 states have statutes that date to the 19th century or even the colonial period.
 The recent statutes are distinct from older sodomy statutes in that they define the proscribed acts with precision.

 Pornography

 In the United States, zoophilic pornography would be considered obscene if it did not meet the standards of the Miller Test and therefore is not openly sold, mailed, distributed or imported across state boundaries or within states which prohibit it.
 Under U.S. law, 'distribution' includes transmission across the Internet.
+Many states in the U.S. ban distribution but uniquely the state of Oregon explicitly prohibits possession of media that depicts bestiality when such possession is for erotic purposes.

 Similar restrictions apply in Germany (see above).
 In New Zealand, the possession, making or distribution of material promoting bestiality is illegal.

-While bestiality is illegal across Australia, the first state to also ban animal pornography was New South Wales.
+While bestiality is illegal across Australia, the first state to also ban zoophilic pornography was New South Wales in 2022.